 - For longer animations, especially video clips, consider saving in a video file format.

 In addition to the three most common image formats used on the web, JPEG, PNG, and GIF, there are a host of other formats supported by different web browsers.

-BMP is an image format which you may have experience dealing with through Microsoft Paint.
-BMP files are lossless, but are often very large – larger than any other formats specified here.
+BMP is an image format that you may have experience dealing with through Microsoft Paint.
+BMP files are lossless but are often very large – larger than any other formats specified here.
 As a result, web browser support is lacking for BMP.
 Never use BMP files on the web.

 APNG is a similar format to PNG, but it has the added capability of enabling animation.
 Web browser support for APNG is sparse, so it is not recommended for use on the web.

 ICO is a format used for saving icons.
-On the web, ICO is commonly used to store a website’s favicon (favourites icon), which appears on the tab of a web page at the top of your web browser, or in your list of bookmarks (also called favourites).
-ICO should only be used on the web for favourites icons.
+On the web, ICO is commonly used to store a website’s favicon (favorites icon), which appears on the tab of a web page at the top of your web browser, or in your list of bookmarks (also called favorites).
+ICO should only be used on the web for favorites icons.

 - Scale down your image to be only as big as it needs to be.
 Large images, especially photos, can bog down otherwise simple websites.
 Smaller images are almost always smaller in file size too.